Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Background and Related Work

 \subsection{Deep Learning Methods}

 In recent years, learning-based approaches have become popular in the sciences due to their flexibility and fast inference time, including EEG data analysis \cite{roy2019deep}.
 A better understanding of brain activity due to virtual brain models \cite{sanz2013virtual} and large-scale dynamical models \cite{breakspear2017dynamic} allow the generation of realistic simulation data acting as a powerful data-prior.
 To learn this data prior, previous work focused on end-to-end learning with different network architectures.
 For single timestep predictions, fully connected networks have been used to predict source locations directly \cite{pantazis2021meg,huang2022electromagnetic} showing the same limitation in fixed number of sources as dipole fitting.
 Convolutional networks have been proposed to encode spatial correlation of sensor measurement \cite{hecker2021convdip}, mixing EEG and MEG signals \cite{jiao2024multi} or to incorporate the time dimension \cite{thomas2020automated}.
 Other recent approaches use LSTMs for temporal predictions after encoding the measurements either with residual networks \cite{sun2022deep}, graph convolutional networks \cite{jiao2022graph}, dilated convolution \cite{yu2024electrophysiological} or multi-head attention \cite{zhang2024dct}.
 However, all these end-to-end methods use the forward model only during data generation and require retraining or fine-tuning when the forward model changes \cite{sun2023deep}.
 Physics-informed machine learning bridges the gap and has shown superior performances in fields like fluid dynamics~\cite{raissi2019physics}, quantum chemistry~\cite{chmiela2017machine}, quantum circuits~\cite{nicoli2024physics}, and other inverse problems like Computed Tomography (CT) \cite{jin2017deep} and MRI \cite{hyun2018deep}.
+Dinh et al. \cite{dinh2021contextual} uses an LSTM to refine the pseudo-inverse solution by including temporal context, making a first step towards physic-inspired source localization.
+However, their training target was restricted to the pseudo-inverse solution, not utilizing the benefits of learning with simulation.
 In the following, we explain our hybrid approach \mymethod~for source localization, combining the benefits of classical and deep learning methods.